HowSberban/Balanced-Origins/Q&A/en_US.md

 ## Introduction
 Includes basic optimizations and partial OptiFine features, making the game more comfortable to play.
 Version numbers follow the format **x.y.z**:
-- If the Minecraft version is updated, the version number will be reset.
+- If the Minecraft version is updated, the version number will not be reset.
 - **x** = Major changes (large-scale adjustments, addition or removal of functional mods).
 - **y** = Minor changes (addition or removal of optimization mods).
 - **z** = Bug fixes or mod updates.